-In April 2014, SOK Partners transferred 1,500,000 shares of common stock, par value \$.01, to six shareholders.
-Two of the recipients, Frank Mancuso and Armon Dreyfuss are affiliates of the Company currently serving on the Board of Directors.
-Mr. Mancuso received 250,000 shares and Dr. Dreyfuss received 500.000 shares.
+In April 2014, SOK Partners transferred 20,000 shares of common stock, par value \$.01, to six shareholders.
+Frank Mancuso is an affiliate of the Company currently serving on the Board of Directors, and Amon Dreyfuss was an affiliate of the Company who resigned from the Board of Directors on October 1, 2014.
+Mr. Mancuso received 3,334 shares and Dr. Dreyfuss received 6,667 shares.

-In May 2014, the Company issued 160,000 shares of common stock at \$.15 per share to a vendor as part of a contract for investor relations consulting.
+In May 2014, the Company issued 2,134 shares of common stock at \$11.25 per share to a vendor as part of a contract for investor relations consulting.

-In May 2014, the Company issued 100,000 shares of common stock at \$.25 per share to a vendor as part of a contract for investor relations consulting.
+In May 2014, the Company issued 1,334 shares of common stock at \$18.75 per share to a vendor as part of a contract for investor relations consulting.

-In May 2014, a warrant holder opted for a cashless warrant exercise resulting in issuing 279,366 shares of common stock pursuant to the warrant instruction for cashless exercise.
+In May 2014, a warrant holder opted for a cashless warrant exercise resulting in issuing 3,725 shares of common stock pursuant to the warrant instruction for cashless exercise.